The Most Underrated George Harrison Songs With The Beatles

 Hidden on the least-hyped Beatles album is another underrated George tune, “It’s All Too Much.”
 Written during an LSD trip and taken into the studio in May ’67, Harrison made more of acid than you can ask of anyone.
 Stacked against syrupy-sweet McCartney tracks, it sounds terrific.

 Once John’s distorted guitar and George’s organ lead the way, the opening vocals reveal again what a powerhouse “the quiet Beatle” was.
 George Martin’s production pushes this one over the top.
-Hang in, because it goes on for over six glorious minutes.
+Hang in there because it goes on for over six glorious minutes.

 3. ‘Blue Jay Way’